Sigma Aquilae

-Sigma Aquilae is an eclipsing binary star system in the equatorial constellation of Aquila.
-Its name is a Bayer designation that is Latinized from σ Aquilae, and abbreviated Sigma Aql or σ Aql.
+Sigma Aquilae, also named Hru, is an eclipsing binary star system in the equatorial constellation of Aquila.
+Its Bayer designation is Latinized from σ Aquilae, and abbreviated Sigma Aql or σ Aql.
 The baseline apparent visual magnitude of the pair is +5.17, which, according to the Bortle Dark-Sky Scale, is bright enough to be seen with the naked eye from suburban skies.
 Because of the Earth's orbit about the Sun, this system has an annual parallax shift of 4.16 mas.
 This provides a distance estimate of approximately 780 ly.
 The system is drifting closer to the Sun with a radial velocity of −5 km/s.